nsauzede/ns_vade/README.md

 Unit tests can be written in a given package, by creating `src/<pkg>/*_test.{c,cpp}` files.
 Each such test file can contain several test functions, which should be named like this: `void <pkg>_Test*(void *);`.
 The `void *` argument is an opaque pointer to be provided to the provided `testing` package (see vade sources).
+Note that the APIs and messages are heavily inspired from GoogleTest.

 Here is the simplest way to create a minimalist test/vade project:
 ```